lmar76/my-c-repo/shared-libs/README.md

 ## Uninstall the shared library

-CHange directory to the one containing `mylib` sourc files and run:
+Change directory to the one containing `mylib` sourc files and run:

 ```
 sudo make uninstall